gyorilab/gilda/README.md

 As for using Gilda as a Python package, the documentation at http://gilda.readthedocs.org provides detailed descriptions of each module of Gilda and their usage.

+## Funding
+The development of Gilda is funded under the DARPA Communicating with Computers program (ARO grant W911NF-15-1-0544).